ABRSM Performance Diplomas LRSM FRSM ARSM

 Awarding bodies these days face an unprecedented challenge from the rise of artificial intelligence, machine learning, spacial computing and augmented reality.
 I have seen more than one educator question how long it will be until a so-called “deep-fake” video can convincingly emulate a diploma recital.

+If ABRSM really think everyone will play fair, that’s cute, and I hate to be the cynic that points out that in the real world, they just won’t.
 It remains to be seen how ABRSM will determine whether Supporting Evidence is original work, but the plagiarism section of their Qualification Specification seems not to prohibit the use of AI tools.

 Having undertaken the first major update of their suite of diplomas since the Regulatory Qualifications Framework was introduced, ABRSM’s decision not to have a Level 5 qualification is surprising.